AleixFerre/just_send/README.md

 To download a file, follow these steps:

 1. Access the web application at `http://localhost:5000`.
-2. Click on the file you want to download.
+2. Put the name of what you want to download
+3. Just click on download!
+4. If there's no file with this name the app will tell you.